-What are the conditions to claim a deduction for rent paid u/s 80GG?
+Conditions to claim a deduction u/s 80GG?

-For FY 2018-19 (AY 2019-20), Deduction under section 80GG will be the least of following:
+Deduction under this section will be the least of the following:

 - Total rent paid less 10% of total income